Toronto wine restaurants and bars

 Address: 492 Queen St W, Toronto, ON M5V 2B2

-La Palette is a casual and cozy French bistro that serves classic dishes as a great neighborhood spot.
+La Palette is a casual and cozy French bistro restaurant in Toronto that serves classic dishes as a great neighborhood spot.
 The wine list at La Palette rotates quickly and leans toward French wines with a focus on wines by the glass as well as by the bottle.

 Phone: +1 647-351-4747